 - Stress and negative emotions have been known to play a part in skin conditions such as dandruff, so relaxation techniques may be helpful.

 When to see your doctor

-Dandruff is generally considered harmless, but in some cases, dandruff may cause thinning of the hair, and may be stress-related.
-Severe persistent dandruff may be a symptom of a more serious condition such as eczema, psoriasis or seborrhoeic dermatitis, and you should consult your doctor.
+Severe, persistent dandruff may be a symptom of a skin condition such as eczema, psoriasis or seborrhoeic dermatitis, and you should consult your doctor.